Table of Contents

 Please note that all records and conversations with Health Service staff are strictly confidential.
 Information will only be released with your written permission in accordance with the Federal Health Insurance Portability and Accountability Act.

-Information Resources and Technologies (IRT) is the central division that supports enterprise-wide computing on campus.
+Information Technology Services (ITS) is the central division that supports enterprise-wide computing on campus.
 Technical support is available for email, passwords, desktops, laptops and mobile devices, printing and copying, UST Usernames, Murphy Online, emergency notifications and alerts, and more.
-Call (651) 962-6230 or visit http://www.stthomas.edu/irt/ for more information.
+Call (651) 962-6230 or visit http://www.stthomas.edu/its/ for more information.

 The University of St. Thomas has three libraries containing more than 320,000 books and 2,100 periodicals.
 The collections are continuously developed and updated to support coursework and research.

 The O’Shaughnessy-Frey Library Center on the main St. Paul campus is the largest of the university's libraries.
 In addition to the reference and circulating collections, it houses the university's archives and other special collections.
 St. Thomas's libraries also provide students and faculty with access to hundreds of electronic resources, most of which are searchable from outside the library.
 Included in these resources are many full-text databases that provide users with the entire texts of articles and books.
 The MLA Bibliography is an electronic resource of particular importance for literary studies.
 Users can access library databases from the main St. Thomas web site.